mvolkmann/blog/src/rust.md

 These were shown in the early "Error Handling" section.

 `match` expressions can be used to match on any kind of value.
+They must be exhaustive, meaning that they account for every possible value of the expression being matched.
 For example:

 ```rust